grandadmiral-thrawn/metQC/_posts/2015-02-10-comparing-computed-metrics-from-air-temperature-and-relative-humidity.markdown

 Starting times for the daily data
 -----------------

-Daily and high resolution have the same starting times (sometimes lag by 1 day if they started in the middle of a day)
+Daily and high resolution have the same starting times (sometimes lag by 1 day if they started in the middle of a day).
+We do not aggregate the first and final day in datasets because they are not representative of a whole day.

-How The Data Was Aggregated
+How The Data Was Aggregated (in Fred's old programs and now in this one.)
 --------------------------

 According to our data base I found the following programs: